 The idea of using the compounds found in marijuana to treat epilepsy is gaining appeal.
 Researchers must confirm its effectiveness, and solve the problem of strength and how to give it.
 Potency can vary widely from plant to plant.
 Inhaling the drug versus eating CBD can alter the strength as well.

-While there is mounting consensus among people with epilepsy that medicinal marijuana is effective, researchers caution that the side effects need to be better understood.
+While there is a mounting consensus among people with epilepsy that medicinal marijuana is effective, researchers caution that the side effects need to be better understood.
 It’s also not known how CBD might interact with other medications.

 Like most anti-seizure medications, marijuana has been shown to affect memory.
 This might lead to missed doses, which can mean that seizures return.
 A study in the Proceedings of the National Academy of Sciences suggested that cannabis use in children can result in a measurable drop in cognitive abilities.